-Family Foundation Learning Collaborative for Non-Family Executive Directors: Non-family member Executive Directors of Family Foundations created this learning community to address specific needs they face in their role.
-They meet two to three times a year, rotating between different family foundation offices.
+Family Foundation Group for Non-Family CEOs and Executive Directors: Non-family member CEOs and Executive Directors of Family Foundations created this learning community to address specific needs they face in their role.
+They meet four to six times a year, rotating between different family foundation offices.

 Grantmakers of Color: Established in 2005, Grantmakers of Color is a network of people of color who work in philanthropy.
 This peer and support network, managed and sponsored by Philanthropy Massachusetts, exists to provide opportunities to learn from those within the field and offer professional development opportunities for members.
 Alex McCray is the contact person for Grantmakers of Color.

 Greater Lowell Funders' Group: The Greater Lowell Community Foundation, the Nathaniel & Elizabeth P. Stevens Foundation and the Theodore Edson Parker Foundation plan a yearly gathering for funders with an interest in advancing the greater Lowell community.

-Massachusetts Arts Funders Network: This longstanding network meets six times yearly, including one site visit.
+Massachusetts Arts Funders' Network: This longstanding network meets six times yearly, including one site visit.
 A meeting space for funders from across the state investing in arts and culture within the Commonwealth, the network explores specific topics of relevance, elevates examples of interesting work, and participates in site visits.
-The advisors to the network are: Anne-Marie Lubenau, The Bruner Foundation; Cathy Edwards, New England Foundation for the Arts; Gioia Perugini, Hemenway & Barnes; Jeff Poulos, Philanthropy Massachusetts; Laura Sherman, The Klarman Foundation; Rayana Grace, the Community Foundation of Southeastern Massachusetts; San San Wong, Barr Foundation.
+The advisors to the network are: Anne-Marie Lubenau, The Bruner Foundation; Cathy Edwards, New England Foundation for the Arts; Gioia Perugini, Hemenway & Barnes; Jeff Poulos, Philanthropy Massachusetts; Laura Sherman, Klarman Family Foundation; Rayana Grace, the Island Foundation; San San Wong, Barr Foundation.
 Financial support for this network is provided by the Barr Foundation.
+To join the listserv for this network, please email Jessica Berns.

 Metrowest Funders' Group: An example of a place-based network, funders from the Metrowest region of Massachusetts meet to discuss issues of relevance to the area and exchange ideas.
 The group is open to funders based in other parts of the state with an interest in supporting the communities of Metrowest.
 Co-chairs are: Marilyn Martino, The Sudbury Foundation; Dana Neshe, Middlesex Savings Bank; Judy Salerno, Foundation for Metrowest.